 So, you are going to start a blog now.
-What are the perfect Blogging Tools in 2020?
+What are the perfect Blogging Tools?
 This is why you are reading this article right now.

 So, are you going to start a blog now?
 Where will you begin work?